mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 She was cautious as she approached the gate.
 There weren't any signs of a trap, but the quiet and the absence of merchants gave her pause.

 She called from the inside, "Fanla...", but there was no response nor sign of anyone.
+She glanced at a strange wooden object on the ground near the gate and found Fanla's listener, placed gently on the ground, out of the way of passing feet.
 From the direction of the bridge, the sound of footsteps and a coy man's voice broke the silence.
 Melna hid in between gates, sitting casually against the wall so as to avoid suspicion, but listening intently to the voices on the other side.

 "You're the 'sworn keeper' of the south gate?" he asked.